Contributing Rugby and Cricket Editor

 Unlike other sports, there are different types of horse racing odds you can use for betting.
 Depending on the kind of wager you want to place, there are three main types of markets you can take.
 We’re not talking about the various formats of horse racing betting odds here like fractions and decimal prices.
 Instead, it’s the types of service you seek.

-Broadly speaking, there are three sorts of horse racing odds available.
+Broadly speaking, there are three sorts of horse racing odds that you will need to know about when learning how to bet on horse racing.
 Most wagers placed are regular fixed odds sportsbook markets, although the parimutuel services and pool betting in Australia remain popular.
 Last, and by no means least, there are exchange betting odds where you wager against fellow bettors rather than against the bookies.

 There is no definitive answer of conclusion about which type is the best horse racing odds today.
 That all depends on you as a bettor.
 All of these are completely legal forms of online gambling too.
 You will also find there are pros and cons to each service.
 These are worth exploring in more detail below, as it should enhance your understand of horse racing betting odds nicely and what to look out for: